Temporal large-scale intermittency and its impact on the statistics of turbulence: Conclusion

-While we here focused on the flatness of velocity, vorticity, and acceleration, we put forward ensemble descriptions that capture the full flow statistics at once.
-Since these models combine the data from simpler turbulent flows to model more complex turbulent flows, they only require assumptions about how to superpose these statistics.
+While we focused here on the flatness of velocity, vorticity, and acceleration, we put forward ensemble descriptions that capture the full flow statistics at once.
+Since these models combine the data from simpler turbulent flows to model more complex turbulent flows, they require only assumptions about how to superpose these statistics.
 Meanwhile, they can make predictions about many different flow statistics.
 An interesting direction of future work will be to investigate whether similar ensembles of lower-Reynolds-number flows can be used to model higher-Reynolds-number turbulence.
-In order to understand universality in turbulence, we need to characterize the situations in which it is broken.
-Here, we found that fluctuations around a mean energy injection can strongly impact the statistics of the small scales.
-Overall, we hope that this work can contribute to improve comparability in turbulence by better characterizing the effect of large-scale intermittency.